Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Quantity: 1

-Next, draw the pumpkin design onto one side of one of the orange shapes to help guide your stitching.
+Next, draw on the pumpkin details onto one of the orange shapes, to help guide your stitching.

 Using backstitch, stitch three vertical lines onto one of your green stalks.
 For this we used DMC #703.